Want your favorite Japanese steakhouse hibachi vegetables at home? Cook up this quick and easy 20 minute recipe!

 At Kobe’s Japanese Steakhouse, they usually have a mix of onions, garlic, carrots, broccoli, mushrooms and zucchini.
 As usual with the rest of my hibachi series, I’m basing this off on what I’ve observed, so it could be different at your local steakhouse.

 Let’s get started.

 I bought pre-sliced carrots to avoid the hassle of slicing them myself.
 Also they look awesome.
 You’ll want the carrots thinly sliced so they soften quicker and keep pace with the rest of the veggies.
 This is the veggie you’ll want to use as a benchmark for if the whole thing is done.
 When in doubt, check the carrots.

-Now they usually dump the whole bunch of veggies in one go and let it cook off while handling the rice, noodles or meat.
+Now they usually dump all the veggies onto the grill in one go and let it cook off while handling the rice, noodles or meat.
 So at the end of it all, everything will be super tender.
 If you like your broccoli crisper, add them in towards the end.

 If you want a healthier option from butter, try substitute butter or leave it out altogether and substitute it with more oil.
 And if you want kids to like this, add a little bit of sugar, about a teaspoon or so should be enough.

 And that’s all there is to it.
-Remember to let them cook awhile because despite how flashy the chefs look when they toss it around, they also let the veggies sit there for some time while dealing with other stuff!Print
+Remember to let them cook awhile because despite how flashy the chefs look when they toss it around, they also let the veggies sit there for some time while dealing with other stuff!
+Good luck and happy eats!Print